LIFE STORY

 For a while I was marginally involved with a group of four appointed by former Prime Minister, Mori Yoshiro (2000-2001), to find a compromise agreement.

-The Group’s proposal was something called Two Islands plus Alpha.
+The Group came up with a proposal called Two Islands plus Alpha.

-Japan would accept the return of the Habomais and Shikotan, and in exchange for dropping its claim to the two islands of Etorufu and Kunashiri it would seek some kind of plus Alpha (maybe the right to joint development of those two islands).
+Under this proposal Japan would accept Moscow’s promised return of the Habomais and Shikotan (without having to wait, it seems, for a Japan-Russia peace treaty) and in exchange for dropping its claim to the two Southern Kurile islands of Etorofu and Kunashiri, it would seek some kind of plus Alpha (concessions giving Japan the right to create projects or joint developments on those two islands).

 But with the change to Koizumi as prime minister in 2001, the foreign ministry hawks took control, again.
 All four territories or nothing, became Tokyo’s rigid position, again.